beyond-decentralized/AIRport/apis/aviation-communication/README.md

 # Aviation Communication

-Aviation communication is the means by which aircraft crews connect with other aircraft and people on the ground to relay information.
+"Aviation communication is the means by which aircraft crews connect with other aircraft and people on the ground to relay information."

-In AIRport these are interfaces for communication between 'autopilot', 'vhf-communcation', 'web-tower' and 'tower'.
+In AIRport these are interfaces for communication between 'autopilot', 'vhf-radio', 'web-tower' and 'tower'.